utsuboco/r3f-perf/README.md

   length: 120, // number of values shown on the monitor }
-colorBlind?: false // Color blind colors for accessibility trackGPU?: true // show a graph of the GPU (Experimental, might not be relevant) openByDefault?: false // show more informations by default className?: false // override CSS class position?: 'top-right'|'top-left'|'bottom-right'|'bottom-left' // override position, default is top-right
+colorBlind?: false // Color blind colors for accessibility trackGPU?: true // show a graph of the GPU trackCPU?: false // show a graph of the CPU (Experimental as it should require a server, so might not be relevant) openByDefault?: false // show more informations by default className?: false // override CSS class position?: 'top-right'|'top-left'|'bottom-right'|'bottom-left' // override position, default is top-right